 Dukes also played AAU basketball for the Connecticut Basketball Club (CBC).
 He was recruited by over 25 NCAA Division 1 universities before ultimately choosing the University of Southern California (USC) in 2013.
 With dreams of being a screenwriter and NBA player, Dukes planned to study Cinematography at USC and work his NBA Dream into a reality.
 However, Dukes saw limited playing time his first two years at USC and decided to transfer.

 Over a dozen school’s contacted Dukes to transfer to their university, and he chose Niagara of the Metro Atlantic Athletic Conference (MAAC).
 Dukes would finish his collegiate career at Niagara as the only unanimous 2018 All-MAAC First-Team selection, the 2018 MAAC Player of the Year, an Associate Press (AP) All-America honorable mention honor, a bachelors degree in Communications and a masters degree in Interdisciplinary Studies.

 Dukes entered the 2018 NBA draft but was not drafted.
-He then decided to take his talents overseas and is currently playing his fourth year pro in Bulgaria.
-He has also played in Russia, Poland and Turkey.
+He then decided to take his talents overseas, where he is now a 4-year pro.
+He has played for teams in Russia, Germany, Poland, Turkey and Bulgaria.
 He is represented by Klutch Sports Group Agency.